slimphp/Slim-Website/docs/v4/middleware/error-handling.md

 ```

 ## Error Handling/Rendering
 The rendering is finally decoupled from the handling.
-Everything still works the way it previously did.
 It will still detect the content-type and render things appropriately with the help of `ErrorRenderers`.
 The core `ErrorHandler` extends the `AbstractErrorHandler` class which has been completely refactored.
 By default it will call the appropriate `ErrorRenderer` for the supported content types.
 The core